 SOLVING THE WORLD'S ENERGY PROBLEM AND REDUCING THE EXISTING NUCLEAR WASTE

-We have a shared long-term goal to build at least one 40″ container-size molten salt reactor each day.
+Copenhagen Atomics has a shared long-term goal to build at least one 40' container-size molten salt reactor each day.
 We recognize that the technology could have a profound influence on our society.
 Its public acceptance is essential.
-Therefore we use the Copenhagen Thorium Energy Meetup to share knowledge, discuss and learn how to tackle potential problems in the best way, and recruit team members.
+Therefore we use the Copenhagen Thorium Energy Meetup, blogs, our youtube channel, conferences, and other public events to disseminate our knowledge.

 Today one billion people uses roughly half of the worlds energy consumption and 75% of the global population live in Asia and Africa.
 Copenhagen Atomics thinks it is highly likely that total global energy consumption in the world will continue to increase and that most of this increase will occur in Asia and Africa.

 Copenhagen Atomics believe that energy is essential to have growth and prosperity.
 Copenhagen Atomics also believe that Asia and Africa will approach Thorium MSR energy production in a constructive manner, where pros and cons, such as the cost vs the number of deaths per unit of energy produced, are compared more directly with other alternative energy forms and growth potentials.